StudiYash/DeepDent/README.md

 ## 🔒 Disclaimer

 This project is currently in development and **not intended for clinical deployment or diagnostic use**.
 All components are research-grade only.

 ---

+## 📜 Legal Notice

+Due to an active legal contract and research collaboration agreement, key architectural, dataset, and clinical implementation details cannot be publicly disclosed until the project is completed and cleared for release.
+Please refer only to public commits and abstract-level summaries.

+---